giacomolanciano/paperops/README.md

     - To enable collaboration via Overleaf, it is recommended to use the associated Git repo as `origin`, to also track the changes made via the web GUI.
 Consider that Overleaf only allows for having a single branch, and force-pushing is not permitted.
-    - To use the GitHub Actions, it is necessary to setup a GitHub remote, that can possibly be maintained beside the Overleaf one.
+    - To use the GitHub Actions, it is necessary to setup a GitHub remote.
+If collaboration via Overleaf is enabled, it is recommended not to share push access to the GitHub remote with collaborators, to avoid confusion.
+The GitHub remote will have to be *manually* synced to align with the latest version on Overleaf.
     - Before pushing, it is recommended to use `git pull --rebase` to keep the history linear and prevent the push from being rejected by the Overleaf remote.